Nepal Trekking Sale On NowBook Now & Save

 Overview

-The Everest Base Camp trek is one of the world’s most iconic trekking experiences, taking you deep into the heart of the Himalayas.
-This all-inclusive guided trek offers a more comfortable and culturally immersive way to reach Base Camp without compromising on adventure or authenticity.
+The Everest Base Camp trek is one of the world’s most iconic trekking experiences, taking you deep into the heart of the Himalayas along historic mountain trails shaped by generations of Sherpa culture.

-All meals are included and freshly prepared by a dedicated trekking kitchen team.
-Hot and cold drinking water is provided daily.
-You will also receive a high-quality gear pack, including a sleeping bag, down jacket, and souvenir kitbag, adding convenience and value to your trek.
+All meals are included and freshly prepared by a dedicated trekking kitchen team, with hot and cold treated drinking water provided daily throughout the trek.
+A high-quality gear pack is also included, featuring a sleeping bag, down jacket and souvenir kitbag, adding comfort, convenience and excellent value.

 Itinerary